-Filling your plate with a few of the best foods for your lungs can help decrease inflammation, improve airway function and protect against certain types of pulmonary disease.
+Filling your plate with a few of the best foods for your lungs and other organ-nourishing foods can help decrease inflammation, improve airway function and protect against certain types of pulmonary disease.
 Here are a few of the best foods for your lungs and airways.

-The phytochemicals found in apples has also been shown to decrease oxidative stress and inflammation, which could potentially enhance pulmonary function.
+The phytochemicals found in apples have also been shown to decrease oxidative stress and inflammation, which could potentially enhance pulmonary function.